StuyPulse/Edwin/README.md

 # Edwin
-FRC Robot Code for the 2020 Season
+FRC Robot Code for the 2020 + 2021 Season
-Testing Status: Robot currently doesn't exist
+Testing Status: All of the code works, Motion Profiling, Shooter Control, Target Alignment.

 ## Getting Edwin to work with StuyLib
 Just make sure that you have StuyLib and Edwin in the same folder, or ensure internet connecetivity!